xavierpuigf/habitat-lab/README.md

 ## Run baselines in Train-Pop

 ```
-export base_dir="PUT HERE THE DIR OF YOUR CHECKPOINTS"
+# PUT HERE THE DIR OF YOUR CHECKPOINTS
+export base_dir="../checkpoints_submission/"
 ```